Archive

 4 cube steaks

-2 teaspoons kosher salt, divided
+2 tsp. kosher salt, divided

-2 teaspoons ground black pepper, divided
+2 tsp. ground black pepper, divided

-1 ½ cups Shawnee Mills Company All-Purpose Flour
+1 ½ C. Shawnee Mills All-Purpose Flour

-½ teaspoon baking soda
+1/2 tsp. baking soda

-½ teaspoon baking powder
+1/2 tsp. baking powder

-2 teaspoons hot sauce
+2 tsp. hot sauce

-2 Hansen’s Eggs
+2 Hansen’s eggs

-1 cup vegetable oil
+1 C. vegetable oil

 For the gravy:

-¼ cup Shawnee Mills All-Purpose Flour
+1/4 C. Shawnee Mills All-Purpose Flour

-23 cups Braum’s Whole Milk
+2-3 C. Braum’s Whole Milk

-½ Braum’s Heavy Whipping Cream
+1/2 C. Braum’s Heavy Whipping Cream

-Salt and pepper, to taste
+Salt and pepper to taste

-1. Place cube steaks on a large plate or cutting board.
+To make the steaks: Place cube steaks on a large plate or cutting board.
 Pat dry to remove excess moisture, then season all sides with salt and pepper.
 Set aside.

-3. In another shallow bowl, whisk together buttermilk, hot sauce, and eggs.
+In another shallow bowl, whisk together buttermilk, hot sauce, and eggs.

-6. Pour ¼-inch of oil in a large cast iron skillet and heat over medium-high heat, until a bit of batter dropped in sizzles.
-Add the breaded cube steaks, one or two at a time, and fry until the edges turn golden brown.
+Pour 1/4-inch of oil into a large cast iron skillet and heat over medium-high heat, to 350-375 degrees F. Add the breaded cube steaks, one or two at a time without crowding the pan, and fry until the edges turn golden brown.
 This should take about 4 minutes per side, but cooking time will depend on the thickness of the steaks.
-Place cooked steaks on a cooling rack set in a baking sheet and place in the warmed oven until ready to serve.
-After all steaks are fried, discard grease left behind in the skillet, reserving ¼ cup for the gravy.

-7. To make gravy: Return skillet to the stove over medium heat.
+To make gravy: Return skillet to the stove over medium heat.
 Pour in the reserved grease.
-Whisk in flour, lifting the flavorful bits from the bottom of the skillet, and continue to whisk for 2-3 minutes, or until the mixture is golden brown.
-Slowly drizzle in milk and then cream, whisking constantly for about 5 minutes or until the mixture thickens.
-Season with salt and pepper.
+Using a flat whisk if you have one, sprinkle in flour, lifting the flavorful bits from the bottom of the skillet as you whisk, continuing for 2-3 minutes or until the mixture is golden brown.

-8. Remove each steak from the oven to a plate and ladle with plenty of gravy.
+Remove each steak from the oven to a plate and ladle with plenty of gravy.
 Serve immediately with your favorite comfort-food sides.

 Did you make this recipe?